 - Patient Safety Education and Training Award (videos to support the training of carers to identify deterioration and communicate concern)

 - Patient Safety Pilot Project of the Year (PERIPrem – Perinatal Excellence to Reduce Injury in Premature Birth)

 - Quality Improvement Initiative of the Year (PreCePT – Prevention of Cerebral Palsy in PreTerm Labour)

-- We were shortlisted for the 2020 HSJ Awards for
+- We were shortlisted for three HSJ Awards in 2020:

 - System Leadership Initiative of the Year (for ReSPECT),